shuyuanwu/git-demo/README.md

 - git diff: shows what changes have been made, it compares two versions
   - git diff sy-test-branch (branch name)
   -

+## Local Develop

+1. add a new file, see branch.txt.